charles-uno/charles-uno.github.io/_posts/2019-04-23-valakut-cycling-simulation.md

 hidden: true
 ---

+> Heads up -- this page is old!
+Updated model and analysis [here](http://charles.uno/valakut-simulation/)

 A while back, I wrote a computer simulation of [Titan Breach](https://www.mtggoldfish.com/archetype/modern-titan-breach#paper) -- a semi-mainstream [[Valakut, the Molten Pinnacle:Valakut]] deck in Modern.
 My [writeup](/titan-breach-simulation/) considered how different card choices affected the deck's speed and consistency.
 In particular, I looked at [[Farseek]] versus [[Explore]].
 Conventional wisdom prefers [[Farseek]] for its reliability.
 But if the goal is to land a T3 [[Primeval Titan]] as often as possible, it turns out [[Explore]] is a bit better.
 The risk of whiffing is more than made up for by the chance to draw a missing combo piece: [[Primeval Titan:Titan]], [[Through the Breach:Breach]], or [[Simian Spirit Guide:SSG]].

 The question today is similar, but instead of [[Farseek]] versus [[Explore]] we're looking at [[Cinder Glade]] versus [[Sheltered Thicket]].
 The two lands fill a similar role: they're both typed[^1] dual lands, and neither can be used to suspend [[Search for Tomorrow]] on T1. [[Cinder Glade]] is the more reliable mana source, typically entering the battlefield untapped from T3 onward.
 It's widely played in both [Titan Breach](https://www.mtggoldfish.com/archetype/modern-titan-breach-65431#paper) and [Titan Shift](https://www.mtggoldfish.com/archetype/modern-titanshift-46457#paper). [[Sheltered Thicket]] always enters the battlefield tapped, which can make it an awkward topdeck in the early game.
 It's rarely played.